Skip to content

 If needed sqlcmd can be downloaded from here

-Ensure that `sqlcmd` is also in your `$PATH` variable
+Ensure that the ODBC version of sqlcmd is used Ensure that sqlcmd is also in your $PATH variable

 Preparation